 The job: Get your girl to the church

 As the father of the bride, now’s your last chance to be the boss.
 It’s your job to get your daughter to the church on time, or at least only fashionably late.
 This is a task that calls for tact and diplomacy, and, of course, the use of your arm, because it’s you who’ll be walking your daughter down the aisle.
+Whether you’re suited and booted in a morning suit, black tie, sharp three-piece suit or tweed, stand tall and escort your girl with style and confidence.

 The job: Meet and greet